Jieiku/abridge/README.md

 rsync -r themes/abridge/content/static content/
 ```

+- `templates/.gitkeep` the templates directory is required in your base site. [#2150](https://github.com/getzola/zola/issues/2150)
 - `config.toml` base configuration with all config values
 - `COPY-TO-ROOT-SASS/abridge.scss` overrides to customize Abridge variables.
 - `netlify.toml` settings to deploy your repo with netlfiy